 - Add the whole mint sprigs and sauté for a couple of minutes then add the peas and salt to taste.
 Add the stock and cook until the peas are just soft and bright green, this will go fast for frozen peas.
 Remove the mint sprigs and blend until the soup is completely smooth.
 Check for seasoning and add cream or buttermilk, if using.

 - Let the soup chill in the fridge for at least 2 hours.
 Serve cold with chopped mint.

 - 4 scallions, white and pale green parts only, sliced

 - 2 sprigs mint, washed

-- 2 pounds fresh peas, shelled, or frozen organic peas
+- 2 pounds fresh peas, shelled, or frozen peas

 - 6 cups good quality unsalted chicken stock

 - ½ cup of cream or buttermilk (optional)

 - 2 sprigs mint, leaves stripped and chopped, for garnish